zaully/mobile-take-home/README.md

 ### Requirements

-The application may be done in Xamarin or in any native language that runs on the Android or iOS platforms.
+The application must be done in a native language that runs on the Android or iOS platforms.
 Otherwise, you have complete freedom in terms of how you implement the solution, as long as all user requirements are met.

+Note however, that no third party libraries may be used.
+You can use any native tools available to you from the platform, but no open sourced, or third party libraries.

 ### Submitting